 How SecurTrac and SecurSearch Help to Enable GDPR Compliance

-The intended audiences for this article are GDPR Data Protection Officers, GDPR Data Protection Administrators as well as IBM Domino Administrators who manage the Domino environment and IBM Domino developers who develop and manage Domino applications.
+The intended audiences for this article are GDPR Data Protection Officers, GDPR Data Protection Administrators as well as HCL Domino Administrators who manage the Domino environment and HCL Domino developers who develop and manage Domino applications.
 It is assumed that the intended audience are already familiar with GDPR requirements and how they apply to their company.

 GDPR is defined as The General Data Protection Regulation.
 If you are a company based in the EU or your company does business within the EU, you are probably familiar with the strictest data privacy law worldwide that is set to take effect on May 25th, 2018.
 The GDPR specifies the roles, processes and technologies organizations must have in place to ensure not only that personal data of EU residents is secure, is must also be accessible and only used appropriately and with the EU resident’s consent.
 GDPR sets out a number of obligations that your company may need to address.

 The purpose of this article is to provide guidance to HCL Notes and Domino customers who are impacted by the new GDPR compliance regulations and inform them about how they can use Extracomm SecurTrac and SecurSearch which are important tools that streamline the process of collecting information that can help meet your company’s GDPR obligations and prove compliance to regulators.

 B. SecurTrac & SecurSearch Enable GDPR Compliance

 Detect data breaches in Domino with use of SecurTrac.
 Since SecurTrac tracks the life cycle of all objects in Domino Mail and Application databases by generating detailed audit trail records, detecting data breaches can be done with ease.